sheehaab/Restaurant-Page/README.md

-# Resturant Page
+# Restaurant Page

 This a simple restaurant page only to learn how to use modules.
-Also learned about the NPM and the Webpack and how to use them in the project and how they're useful to make the project easier to make, also to improve the efficiency of the site.
+Also learned about the NPM and the Webpack and how to use them in the project and how they're useful to make the project easier to being made, also to improve the efficiency of the site.

 ## Table of contents